How to Achieve Your Goals: Goal Setting & Reaching Goals (Part 2/3 Goal Series)

 7. Next tip or trick is the big one: scheduling.
 Now this is probably the biggest sole factor as to why people don't achieve their goals.
 I could do an entire blog post just on scheduling.
 I'm obsessed with scheduling and calendaring my life and honestly, I remember the first time I got a flip phone.
 I went straight to the calendar widget and started scheduling!
 Then, I scheduled and calendared all my friends' lives too!
 What says a lot about a person to me when I meet them is when I look at their phone, look at their schedule and if there's nothing in it...I know that there's so much more potential for them that they're missing out on.

-Contrary to popular belief, scheduling is not something that takes time away from you, it's something that helps you gain time!
+Contrary to popular belief, scheduling is not something that takes time away from you, it's something that helps you gain more time in the long run!
 People who schedule and calendar their lives have so much more white space and leisure time than people who don't because they're focused and in alignment with what they're supposed to do and yes, that takes obedience.
 But, the best thing you can do is to organize your schedule and your calendar in a way where when you open up that day and you open up your schedule, you know exactly what you're doing.

 8. Another thing, make sure goals are specific and measurable, so you can actually track them.
 More on this in the next blog post and 3rd part of this goal series.